Is Prague a Dangerous City?

 Conclusion

-Overall, Prague is a relatively safe city for tourists.
-By taking simple precautions, being aware of your surroundings, and using common sense, you can have a safe and enjoyable experience in this beautiful city.
-Remember to keep your belongings secure, avoid risky situations, and enjoy everything Prague has to offer!
+However, Prague remains a generally safe town for the visitor.
+By being vigilant, having an eye on your surroundings and using all common sense, you can enjoy and have a safe and fun time in this gorgeous city.
+Do not forget to take care of your belongings, to avoid any dangerous situation and appreciate everything that Prague has to offer!

 Table of Contents